-Ax tagged Volkoff in and Volkoff proceeded to man-handle the young Rocker.
+Ax tagged Volkoff in and Volkoff proceeded to manhandle the young Rocker.
 After suffering a devastating beatdown, Michaels managed to desperately tag Marty Jannetty into the match.
-As the match rolled on, Boris Zhukov went on to eliminate Jim Powers from the match, giving his team the much needed upperhand.
-However, just moments laters, Boris Zhukov was eliminated via pinfall at the hands of Marty Jannetty, meaning that Zhukovv and fellow ‘Bolsheviks’ member, Nikolai Volkoff, were out of the match.
+As the match rolled on, Boris Zhukov went on to eliminate Jim Powers from the match, giving his team the much-needed upper hand.
+However, just moments later, Boris Zhukov was eliminated via pinfall at the hands of Marty Jannetty, meaning that Zhukovv and fellow ‘Bolsheviks’ member, Nikolai Volkoff, were out of the match.
 The next elimination came with slight confusion as it appeared that Bret ‘The Hitman’ Hart had pinned Tully Blanchard and Bret even raised his arm in victory.
-The referee made the decision however, that ‘The Hitman’s’ shoulders were down, not Blanchards which resulted in Bret Hart and Jim ‘The Anvil’ Neidhart being eliminated – The Hart Foundation were out!
+The referee made the decision, however, that ‘The Hitman’s’ shoulders were down, not Blanchards which resulted in Bret Hart and Jim ‘The Anvil’ Neidhart being eliminated – The Hart Foundation were out!
 The drama continued in this bout as what took place next was a double-disqualification which led to both The ‘Rockers’ (Shawn and Marty) and The ‘Brain Busters’ (Arn and Tully) being eliminated.
-What happened was Shawn and Tully were the legal men in th match but all of a sudden, all hell broke loose.
+What happened was Shawn and Tully were the legal men in the match but all of a sudden, all hell broke loose.
 Jannetty jumped into the ring as did Arn Anderson and Michaels and Anderson were going at on one side of the ring whilst Jannetty and Blanchard were going at it on the other side!
-Suddenly there were two referees in the ring and they count not contain these two team.
+Suddenly there were two referees in the ring and they count not contain these two teams.
 The ‘Rockers’ knocked The ‘Brain Busters’ out of the ring with a double-superkick sequence.
-It was at that point that ‘The Fink’ grabbed his announce that both teams had been DQ’d.
+It was at that point that ‘The Fink’ grabbed his microphone and announced that both teams had been DQ’d.
 The match continued and Smash went on to eliminate The ‘British Bulldogs’ by pinning Dynamite Kid.
 Smash celebrated momentarily before being eliminated via count-out.
 Mr. Fuji who had been lurking at ringside, pulled down the ring rope when the time was right and caused Smash to fall to the outside.
 Smash could not get up in time.
 Demolition were out!
-Demolition may have been eliminated but they definitely got some retribution on Mr. Fuji as Smash body-slammed Mr. Fuji on the outside before leaving ringside.
-The remaining teams in this match were Dos and Uno aka The Conquistadors and The Powers of Pain, The Barbarian and The Warlord.
-The Barbarian made quick work of Uno with his strength advantage and picked up the pin fall victory in a matter of moments.
+Demolition may have been eliminated but they got some retribution on Mr. Fuji as Smash body-slammed Mr. Fuji on the outside before leaving ringside.
+The remaining teams in this match were Dos and Uno aka The Conquistadors and The Powers of Pain, The Barbarian, and The Warlord.
+The Barbarian made quick work of Uno with his strength advantage and picked up the pinfall victory in a matter of moments.
 The Barbarian and The Warlord stood tall as the sole survivors.

 Survivors: Team Powers of Pain